 How Many Do You Have To Take?

 When reading the label, notice how many capsules you have to take?
 What's the Serving Size?
 Is it 1, 2, 3, or 4 capsules?
 Supplements that say only 1 capsule is needed tend to be bigger in size than those that require you to take 2 capsules.
 If you don't like swallowing big pills, look for a fish oil supplement that has smaller capsules -or use a liquid fish oil supplement as I do

 Fish Oil FAQ

 1. Don't Worry About Mercury.
 Even Consumer Reports, which tends to be very conservative about supplements, reported years ago that none of the fish oil products they tested contained mercury.
 I'm pretty confident that any quality supplement is mercury-free.
-This is especially true of you deal with larger, well known, companies that have a reputation to uphold.
+This is especially true if you dealing with larger, well-known, companies that have a reputation to uphold.

 2. Beware If You Burp.
 If you are burping up fishy smell odors after you take a fish oil supplement, its probably because the oil has spoiled.
 A little vitamin E is often to fish oil supplements to stop them from going rancid but this happens sometimes.
 Always look at the expiration date on the bottle.
 I like to keep fish oil supplements in the refrigerator to keep them from spoiling.

 3. Flax or Fish Oil?
 When in doubt, go fish oil.
 Flax is good and also contains omega-3 fats in the form of ALA.
 While few studies have looked at this, I wonder if at least some of the heart-healthy benefits of flax come from our converting ALA into EPA and DHA.